Question: Is sunscreen still stable if it has avobenzone and octinoxate in it?

 The following also help to stabilize avobenzone, though they are photostabilizers and not official UV filters:

-The stability of a sunscreen containing avobenzone will depend on the formulation and the presence of other UV filters and stabilizers.
+Ultimately, the stability of a sunscreen containing avobenzone will depend on the formulation of the sunscreen and the presence of other UV filters and stabilizers.

 Back « Skin FAQ